okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/index.md

 * Include Okta org configurations in your Continuous Integration / Deployment processes
 * Configure multiple Okta orgs to the same standards
-* Detect changes between Okta orgs and resynchronising their configurations.
+* Detect changes between Okta orgs and resynchronizing their configurations.

 Upon completing the lab, you should understand how to automate Okta and keep environments in sync.